 The Open Ego can be relentless in convincing us not only to try to make ourselves worthy in our own eyes and the eyes of those we love, but to prove ourselves to anyone and everyone we meet.

 Our open centers do not have a way of dealing with the conditioning we take in.
 They can not ultimately satisfy the preoccupations of the mind.
 Strategy and Authority offer an alternative to trying.
 In this case, it means going to the Sacral center, the gut response, to deal with the questions being asked.
 In the moment, this man could say, “I don’t have a response to those questions.”
 If he remembers to stay rooted in response, he can watch the mind, and even feel the pressure and unworthiness, and not let it determine his actions.
 If the recruiter had had an awareness of design, she could have been asking yes or no questions that engage the response of the Sacral Generator and allow access to clarity and power.

 One of the values of knowing about design in any kind of relationship is to be able to respect not only yourself but the person you are dealing with.
 It offers a way to support the stability in another and to stop feeding the not-self mind, which is like the hungry ghosts of Buddhist lore, addicted to behaviors and habits that are never satisfying and always feeding on what isn’t fulfilling.
-The Open Spleen seeking more security, the Open Ego seeking value, the Open Solar Plexus seeking to avoid confrontation.
+The Open Spleen seeking more security, the Open Ego seeking value, the Open Solar Plexus seeking endless harmony through playing nice.